 The Photinia Flower

 Problems with this plant?
 It is susceptible to powdery mildew and leaf spot.
 Use a good drip system to water at the base of the plant.
 Avoid sprinkler watering from above.
-Water in the early morning hours will help water dry out before nightfall.
+Water in the early morning hours this will help water dry out before nightfall.

 At the first hint of powdery mildew or leaf spot spray with a fungicide until symptoms are gone.